-Taking a salary from the business;
+Taking a salary from the business

 The second option for Shareholder’s to take money out of a business is through a salary.
+A shareholder can pay their own salary.
+However, they will be subject to the same rules and rights as employees.

-Shareholder’s who pay themselves a salary are generally treated in the same way as their employees.
 This will result in PAYG withholding payments as well as superannuation guarantee contributions, WorkCover insurance premiums and other potential costs.
 Although this sounds disadvantageous, the simplicity of receiving a recurring salary, from both a tax and budgeting perspective, is an attractive setup.

 Unsure about how to include salary and additional benefits in an employment agreement?
 Let LawPath assist you with an employment agreement suitable for employees in any industry.
 Customisable and ready to use in under 5 minutes!

 Drawings are a way for Shareholders to withdraw money from the business without paying PAYG withholding payments or the other costs as outlined above.
 Shareholders will have drawings treated as a loan from the Company under tax legislation.
 They require the formalisation of a loan agreement including interest payable by the Shareholder to the Company.
 Shareholders will still be required to pay interest back as well as tax on the cash received to the company.
 However, this will be over a longer period.